Find the latest news for Malaysia

 Embassies and consular services for Malaysia

 |High Commission for Malaysia|

 Our relationship with Malaysia

 New Zealand’s relationship with Malaysia is one of our oldest in South East Asia.
-We celebrate 65 years of diplomatic relations in 2022.
+We celebrated sixty-five years of diplomatic relations in 2022.

 Our long-standing friendship is based on strong ties in trade, education, security and defence, and tourism.

 Malaysia is influential in regional and international affairs, both bilaterally and through multilateral forums such as the UN, APEC, ASEAN, ASEAN Regional Forum, East Asia Summit (EAS), and the Organisation of Islamic Conference (OIC).